e2fyi/minio-web/README.md

 # if provided, returns a default favicon if backend does not have one.
 EXT_FAVICON=assets/favicon.ico

+# if set, list the folders inside a folder
+EXT_LISTFOLDER=true
+# if set, list all objects inside a folder, otherwise only list folders
+EXT_LISTFOLDEROBJECTS=false

 # if provided, renders any markdown resources as HTML with the template.
 # template MUST have a placeholder {{ .Content }}
 EXT_MARKDOWNTEMPLATE=assets/md-template.html